LauraPereiraSanchez/ROOT_Tutorial/README.md

 # Tutorial_ROOT

 This repository contains different example files to master ROOT.
+Feel free to modify (comment/uncomment) lines in the scripts to learn what each line does.

 ### Setup